gjenset/bigdata/README.md

 * You can now see the BigQuery web console
 * In the centre of the page, click "Compose a new query"

+# Full documentation

+See documentation and examples of Google SQL: https://cloud.google.com/bigquery/docs